Location Pin Icon

 Semaglutide and diabetes: SUSTAIN 1-7 clinical trials

-In the SUSTAIN 1-7 series of clinical trials which investigated the effectiveness of once weekly semaglutide injections (Ozempic) for the treatment of diabetic and obese patients, semaglutide (Ozempic) consistently demonstrated significant reductions in HbA1c levels compared to placebo and other usual diabetes medications (metformin, sitagliptin, dulaglutide).
+In the SUSTAIN 1-7 series of clinical trials which investigated the effectiveness of once weekly semaglutide injections for the treatment of diabetic and obese patients, semaglutide consistently demonstrated significant reductions in HbA1c levels compared to placebo and other usual diabetes medications (metformin, sitagliptin, dulaglutide).
 In addition, diabetic patients treated over a 30-56 week period experienced 4.5-6.5kg weight loss.

 SUSTAIN 1 7 series of clinical trials compared the results of treating diabetic patients with once weekly semaglutide injections

-SUSTAIN 1-7 series of clinical trials compared the results of treating diabetic patients with once-weekly semaglutide injections (Ozempic) with placebo or standard diabetes medication
+SUSTAIN 1-7 series of clinical trials compared the results of treating diabetic patients with once-weekly semaglutide injections with placebo or standard diabetes medication

 Summary of Hba1c and weight loss outcomes from the SUSTAIN 1 7 trials